ruggi/carmack/README.md

 You can use the `show` command to show entries from plan files.
 They can be filtered with the `--done`, `--completed`, `--canceled`, or `--open` flags.

-By default it shows entries for the your (current user's) plan files.
+By default it shows entries for your (current user's) plan files.

 It's possible to use the `--user [username]` option to show entries for a specific user.